nats-io/nats-architecture-and-design/adr/ADR-4.md

 > Note: This is _different_ from HTTP headers which declare/define that web server and user-agent participants should ignore case.

+###### Character Encoding
+NATS Clients _may_ offer alternate header key and value encodings that are backward-compatible with ASCII.
+NATS Clients _should_ use a default header key and value encoding of either UTF-8 (preferred) or ASCII.

 With above caveats, please refer to the [specification](https://tools.ietf.org/html/rfc7230#section-3.2) for information on how to encode/decode HTTP headers.